RenderKit/ospray/README.md

         cd ospray/build

-    (We do recommend having separate build directories for different configurations such as release, debug, etc).
+    (We do recommend having separate build directories for different configurations such as release, debug, etc.).

 -   The compiler CMake will use will default to whatever the `CC` and `CXX` environment variables point to.
 Should you want to specify a